First of all, are you “in”?

 Clubhouse app action items:

 - Bookmark this article to refer back to it when needed.
+Updates will be added as changes are made to the app, or as more ideas are generated for maximizing the use of the app for your business.
 Understand changes will happen and possibly render some of this information outdated when changes do occur.

 - Refer to the Clubhouse guide for more details and for all the updates as they roll in.